INNER MELBOURNE CLINICAL PSYCHOLOGY

 - If you commonly wear both contacts and glasses, consider wearing contacts.
 This will mean that we don't have to deal with glare on your glasses.
 If you prefer to wear glasses, we will of course work around this.

 - When choosing your outfit, have a think about the image you are wanting to portray (professional? creative? casual?) and where the headshot will be used (job application?
 Linkedin?
 Facebook?)
 It can be a good idea to bring a few different tops so we have a choice.
 Simple clothes tend to look more timeless.
 Fitted clothing tends to look better as baggy or flowing clothing can make you look bigger than you are.
 Mid-tones tend to photograph better, and it's best to avoid all black or all white (black and white together or with other colours is generally fine though).
 Please don't wear tops with brand names, logos, writing or graphics on them.
-Simple patterns like small polka dots, think stripes, even delicate floral patterns, can look great.
+Simple patterns like small polka dots, thin stripes, even delicate floral patterns, can look great.

 - Have a think about whether you have a side that you prefer to be photographed.
 If you're unsure, research has shown the left side of the face is generally perceived to be more attractive than the right side.
 People actually research this kind of thing, check it out here.